-Turning to the consensus among raters, the inter-rater reliability for physical
+Turning to the consensus among raters, the inter-rater reliability for physical attractiveness is 0.86, and for helpfulness it is 0.82.7 These reliability measures

 6Note that similar, yet not as strong, results hold if we define the frame of reference to be only the 80 photos of the subjects in the Information and No Information treatments.
 So, it appears that the frame of reference is important in defining who is attractive.
 We opt to base the analysis of this paper on the larger frame of reference because it improves the accuracy and predictive power of our ratings.